 2. Have a cumulative grade point average of 2.75 or higher at the time of application and during the period of employment and be enrolled at Central Michigan University in either an undergraduate or graduate program.

 3. Must be able to complete one full academic year in this role; one semester placements are not available.

 4. Not be on disciplinary probation at CMU or any other university.
 Applicants who are on disciplinary probation will be eligible for consideration if it has been more than one year since being placed on probation on the day applications are due.
+Applicants who were suspended but not put on probation will be eligible if it has been more than one year following the end of the suspension when applications are due.
 During the period of employment, paraprofessional staff must not be in violation of any university policies or procedures.